 As well as being an ethically minded, socially responsible, technically expert, slightly geekish workers’ collective, GreenNet is also 9 rather interesting individuals…

-Experience at GN: Anna has worked for GN since 1999 and has 10 years experience working on web and related training projects with non-profit organisations.
-Anna handles outreach, web project management, project conceptualisation and planning, CMS support and training.
+Experience at GN: Ed recently joined GN and has 20 years working with NGOs and non-profit organisations, mainly for migrants and human rights.
+Ed handles outreach, web project management, project conceptualisation and planning, CMS support and training.

 Experience at GN: Liz has worked for GreenNet since 1998, initially on user support and web server administration, and more recently on web development projects using ActionApps and Drupal.
 As an active member of the APC Women’s Networking Support Programme, she has contributed to technical installations and training at a number of UN conferences and international events supporting women and technology.

 Famous for: Still keeping her chickens outside despite avian flu.

 Experience at GN: Marek has worked with GreenNet since 2000 as the technical operations manager.
 He works on core systems administration, platform monitoring and development, clients’ systems supervision, the analysis of web-based projects, web server administration and programming, specialising in content migration and search.

 Famous for: Migrating the entire GN system to a colocated Linux platform and generally securing GreenNet’s future through brilliant technical planning.

 Experience at GN: Cedric has been providing freelance IT support to the voluntary sector for about fifteen years, having worked as a programmer and technical writer, but migrated to GreenNet in 2003, where he works on mail and web systems administration, DNS, internet policy and free expression research, client support and hardcore nonviolent security measures.

 Favourite OS: RiscOS, Windows 95b, c, d but not e (because there’s a bug in the kernel interrupt call table)